Qiskit/documentation/docs/api/qiskit/0.33/qiskit.quantum_info.DensityMatrix.md

 Return the output density matrix of an instruction.

-The statevector is initialized in the state $|{0,\ldots,0}\rangle$ of the same number of qubits as the input instruction or circuit, evolved by the input instruction, and the output statevector returned.
+The statevector is initialized in the state $\vert {0,\ldots,0}\rangle$ of the same number of qubits as the input instruction or circuit, evolved by the input instruction, and the output statevector returned.

 **Parameters**